A Theory of Formal Synthesis via Inductive Learning: Introduction

 \item {\em Exact vs. Approximate Learning:} In formal inductive synthesis, there is a strong emphasis on {\em exactly} learning the target concept; i.e., the learner seeks to find a concept that is consistent with all positive examples but not with any negative example.
 The labels for examples are typically assumed to be correct.
 Moreover, the learned concept should satisfy a formal specification.
 In contrast, the emphasis in traditional machine learning is on techniques that perform {\em approximate} learning, where input data can be noisy, some amount of misclassification can be tolerated, there is no formal specification, and the overall goal is to optimize a cost function (e.g., capturing classification error).

 \item {\em Emphasis on Oracle-Guidance:} In formal inductive synthesis, there is a big emphasis on learning in the presence of an oracle, which is typically implemented using a general-purpose decision procedure or sometimes even a human user.
-Moreover, it is often the case that the design of this oracle is part of the design of the synthesizer.
+Moreover, and importantly, the design of this oracle is part of the design of the synthesizer.
 In contrast, in traditional machine learning, the use of oracles is rare, and instead the learner typically selects examples from a corpus, often drawing examples independently from an underlying probability distribution.
 Even when oracles are used, they are assumed to be black boxes that the learner has no control over.
+The oracle is part of the problem definition in machine learning, whereas in formal inductive synthesis, the design of the oracle is part of the solution.